ericoporto/ags-manual-wiki/EditingGUIs.md

 Once you've opened up a GUI, you'll notice the GUI itself in the main window, and its settings can be edited in the Properties grid.
-This allows you to change the background colour of the GUI, set a background picture, and set the location and width/height amongst other things.
+This allows you to change the background color of the GUI, set a background picture, and set the location and width/height amongst other things.

 The "Visibility" property allows you to set when the GUI is displayed.